ansys/pymapdl/doc/source/getting_started/docker.rst

   exit
   (base) PS C:\Users\user>

-You can copy the noted files using the following script:
+You can copy the noted files using this script:

 .. code:: pwsh